 Apprenticeship is a tried-and-true model of education that has prepared workers in the skilled trades for generations.

-Each star icon indicates the location of a farm with an approved master grazier who is either currently seeking an apprentice or has an active apprentice on their farm.
+Each star icon indicates the location of a farm with an approved mentor grazier who is either currently seeking an apprentice or has an active apprentice on their farm.